 He worked for four years in the emergency center of the Red Cross in Chapala, Mexico, where he was the medical director for the majority of those four years.
 While working there, he opened his own medical office in Chapala where he currently treats patients.

-Dr. Sam Thelin works with an experienced emergency medicine nurse, Maria Josefina Gonzalez, who is also his wife, who manages a team of nurses; and with other doctors, and therapists with whom he has selected to work based on past professional experiences, to fulfill the medial needs of local lakeside residents, and foreign patients.
+Dr. Sam Thelin works with other doctors, nurses (including home healthcare providers), and therapists with whom he has selected to work based on past professional experiences, to fulfill the medial needs of local lakeside residents, and foreign patients.

 1 The Fifth Pathway Program was a program for US and Canadian citizens and legal residents who studied medicine outside the USA.
 It facilitated their re-entry into the US to work as medical doctors.
 It was the result of an out-of-court settlement in 1971, from a lawsuit against the AMA in 1968 accusing the AMA of being a union of doctors controlling who could and who could not practice medicine in the USA, after many US citizens for whom there were not enough opening in US medical schools, went to study in foreign countries, and were hassled by the AMA when they returned to the USA to work as doctors (according to Dr. Steve Horowitz in his book written in 1977 – ISBN-13: 978-0688031404).
 The AMA then canceled the program after sponsoring it for 36 year (the announcement was made by then AMA councilman Dr. Richard Pan, MD, MPH, who after his work in canceling the program, became a California state senator and pursued political ambitions).
 This prompted Dr. Thelin to reassess the situation and explore all his options, and he chose to take advantage of what Mexico had to offer.